uidaholib/main-web-redesign_draft/content/open/fellowship/about.md

 layout: page
 ---

-The University of Idaho Library’s **Think Open Fellowship** is an opportunity to equalize access to educational materials in your classroom and save your students money by supporting the use of low or no-cost course materials in place of traditional costsly course materials.
+The University of Idaho Library’s **Think Open Fellowship** is an opportunity to equalize access to educational materials in your classroom and save your students money by supporting the use of low or no-cost course materials in place of traditional costly course materials.

+**Please note: Think Open Fellowships are currently closed as the program details are being revised.
+Please check back in Fall 2023!**

 **Think Open Fellowships** also allow faculty and graduate students to identify and create openly licensed materials that increase quality representation and inclusion of people from diverse experiences and backgrounds.